anitsh/til/README.md

 short lived issues like blog posts and brief overview of a tech stack here.

+The collection used to be in [Trello](https://trello.com/b/GGhug4Bh/journey-of-a-software-engineer).
+I loved collecting the resources there but realized
+I wanted some more to take notes so moved here.
+But
+I still feel it is a great utility and will be adding more there as well.

 For indepth study materials, please visit [ReadersClub](https://github.com/ReadersClub/readersclub.github.io/issues) which includes books and many online courses that get my hands on.
 This is also open